Here's How You Can Avoid Credit Card Fraud and Identity Theft When Traveling Away From Home

 - Avoid front-desk fraudsters.

-Take only what you absolutely need with you on your vacation.
-Make certain that any valuables and unnecessary credit and debit cards, check books, etc. are left at home.
-Experts recommend taking two credit cards with you, keeping one on you at all times and the other securely locked away in your hotel room.
+Many people take too much stuff with them on vacation, which includes valuables and unnecessary credit and debit card.
+Leave the items you don't need at home.
+Many experts suggest taking two credit cards with you, keeping one with you and keeping the other in your hotel room.

-While none of us want to think that anything bad will ever happen to us, the fact of the matter is that they sometimes do.
+While none of us want to think that anything bad will ever happen to us, bad things sometimes happen.
 In the event that you get held up by thieves in a strange city, keep a spare wallet with you containing a few dollars and some old hotel room keys.
 If you get held up, you can hand over the spare wallet and keep the real thing.
 If keeping a spare wallet isn't an option, carry only the items you need at any given time and keep things separated so you don't have to hand over everything.

-Many times identity thieves will wait until you're are sleeping to call your room and catch you off guard.
+Many times identity thieves will wait until you're sleeping to call your room and catch you off guard.
 They will pretend to be the front desk, asking for your credit card number to clear up a billing error.
-NEVER GIVE YOUR CREDIT CARD NUMBER OVER THE PHONE.
+Never give information over the phone.
 Instead, tell the person on the phone that you will visit the front desk in the morning to address the problem.

-In the event that you do become a victim, the most important thing to do is not panic.
+In the event that you do become a victim, don't panic.
 The moment you realize your wallet or credit card has been stolen, you should immediately:

-- Notify the issuers of your credit and debit cards so they can immediately cancel the cards.
+- Notify the issuers of your credit and debit cards so they can cancel them.

-- File a police report with the local police station.
+- File a police report with the local police agency.